How To Update An Antique Dresser With Chalk Paint

-There are many reasons not to paint an antique dresser.
-However, I feel strongly about saving these old pieces even if it means painting them.
-For this project, I have chosen to do a little of both: wood restoration and chalk paint.
-Read on…
+There are many reasons not to paint an antique dresser, and a Mother in laws opinion isn’t one of them. 🙂 More on that later in this post.
+However, I feel strongly about saving these old pieces, even if it means painting them.
+For this project, I have chosen to do a little of both: wood restoration and paint.
+Warning, it’s a little edgy.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 This antique dresser had seen better days.
-The top was pretty beat up, and no amount of sanding would repair the beauty of the wood.
+The top was pretty beaten up and stained, and no amount of sanding would remove the stains in the wood.
 However, the lower half wasn’t too bad.
-The wood looked okay, and I was more than happy to restore it.
+The wood was still in good shape, and I was more than happy to restore that part of this antique dresser, but I wasn’t sure how to cover up the ugly part, but I was willing to take a risk and try something new.

 - Villa (Chalk Synthesis Paint by Wise Owl)